If you’re interested in purchasing shares of the best marijuana stocks, here’s what you need to know about the hot companies and investments to watch.

 - The Supreme Cannabis Company Inc. is a marijuana production company that recently received funding for working capital and expansion equaling nearly $42 million USD.

 - Terra Tech Corp (TRTC) is a 10-year-old agricultural company that also has its own brands of medical and recreational cannabis and owns two dispensaries in Nevada.

 - Vitality Biopharma, Inc. (VBIO) invented cannabosides, which can deliver cannabinoids directly to the gastrointestinal tract.
 These drugs are designed to treat conditions such as inflammatory bowel syndrome (IBS) and Crohn’s disease.

 - Zynerba Pharmaceuticals Inc. (ZYNE) specializes in developing drugs made from synthetic cannabis that can be delivered transdermally (through the skin).
 These can be used to treat pain associated with fibromyalgia, osteoarthritis, and other conditions.

-How Do I Trade Marijuana Stocks?
+How do I Buy These Best Marijuana Stocks?

 Mainstream companies that have invested in cannabis, such as Scotts Miracle-Gro and GW Pharmaceuticals, trade on the major U.S. exchanges (NASDAQ and the New York Stock Exchange).